AKingKing/os-tutorial-1/20-interrupts-timer/README.md

 The timer is easy to configure.
 First we'll declare an `init_timer()` on `cpu/timer.h` and implement it on `cpu/timer.c`.
-It is just a matter of computing the clock frequency and sending the bytes to the appropriate ports.
+It is just a matter of computing the clock frequency and sending the bytes to the appropriate ports.//20h A0h 21h A1h

 We will now fix `kernel/utils.c int_to_ascii()` to print the numbers in the correct order.
 For that, we need to implement `reverse()` and `strlen()`.